 I also learned about the numerous logistics involved in planning and executing such a group trip, and we are grateful for the various parties and individuals on campus who provided us guidance and support for our travel arrangements (CIA and IRA Committees, Centers Coordinator, Risk Management Office, Financial Services and Procurement Services, etc.).
 Even though I worked with a travel agency in making most of our travel arrangements, I still had to coordinate many details among our students, administrative units on campus, the academic and healthcare institutions that hosted us in Taiwan, and the travel agency.
-Through this experience, I have become more details that need to be taken care of for a study abroad any, as well as the people mode and outside our campus who can provide support for such an endeavor.
+Through this experience, I have become more sity | I S L A N D S / details that need to be taken care of for a study abroad up, as were as the people mode and outside our campus who can provide support for such an endeavor.